 Every year, Freie Universität therefore celebrates its founding with the so-called Ernst Reuter Day.
 The university community, alumni, friends, and supporters of the university come together to celebrate this day.

-On this occasion, Freie Universität honors distinguished students and researchers for their work.
-Most notably, the Ernst Reuter Prize, endowed by the Ernst-Reuter-Gesellschaft, is awarded to young scholars and scientists at Freie Universität for outstanding disseration projects.
-The incoming scholarship recipients and supporters of the Deutschlandstipendium are also welcomed during the official program.
+On this occasion, Freie Universität honors distinguished junior researchers for their work.
+Most notably, the Ernst Reuter Prize, endowed by the Ernst-Reuter-Gesellschaft, is awarded to young scholars and scientists at Freie Universität for outstanding dissertation projects.